We want to provide information to help you apply for the benefits you deserve.

 8. What are some of the most common physical impairments that may relate to senior drivers?

-Senior drivers usually present the following physical impairments:
+Senior drivers often present with the following physical impairments:

 - Weakened eyesight